pivot-access-ltd/bma-offline-docs/src/how-to-deploy-physical-machines-6193.md

 <a href="#heading--about-machine-states"><h3 id="heading--about-machine-states">About machine states</h3></a>

-Machines can be discovered or added, commissioned by MAAS, allocated, deployed, released, marked broken, tested, put into rescue mode, and deleted.
-In addition, pools, zones, and tags can be set for machines.

-All of these states and actions represent the possible life-cycle of a machine.
-This life-cycle isn't strict or linear -- it depends on how you use a machine -- but it's useful to give a general overview of how machines tend to change states.
-In the discussion that follows, states and actions are shown in **bold** type.
+Machines can have any of the following states:

-1. Machines start as servers in your environment, attached to a network or subnet MAAS can manage.

-2. If machines are configured to netboot, MAAS can **discover** them and present them to you for possible commissioning, changing their state to **New**.
+- **NEW**: Machines start as servers in your environment, attached to a network or subnet that MAAS can reach and manager.
+If those machines are configured to netboot, MAAS can discover them and present them for possible commissioning.
+Those discovered machines are shown in the **NEW** state.

-3. When you select a machine that is marked **New**, you can choose to **commission** it.
-If you add a machine manually, it is automatically **commissioned**.
+- **COMMISSIONING**: You can select any machine that is marked **NEW** and command MAAS to commission it.
+If you add machine manually, it is automatically commissioned.
+Commissioning can be customised, if y ou wish.
+If a machine fails to properly commission, either because of a commissioning error, or because the commissioning process timed out, that machine enters a **FAILED** state.

+- **TESTING**: The final step of commissioning is (by default) testing the machine.
+These basic tests assure that the discovered hardware works as expected.
+Testing can be customised, if you wish.
+If a machine fails one of its tests, it is marked as **FAILED**.

-4. Machines that have successfully commissioned can be **allocated** and **deployed**.
+- Machines that have successfully commissioned can be **allocated** and **deployed**.
 Machines that don't successfully commission can be **marked broken** (and later recovered when the issues are resolved).

-5. Resolving problems with machines usually involve **testing** the machine.
+- Resolving problems with machines usually involve **testing** the machine.

-6. Once you've deployed a machine, and you're done with it, you can **release** it.
+- Once you've deployed a machine, and you're done with it, you can **release** it.

-7. You can place a machine in **rescue mode**, which allows you to SSH to a machine to make configuration changes or do other maintenance.
+- You can place a machine in **rescue mode**, which allows you to SSH to a machine to make configuration changes or do other maintenance.
 Once you're done, you can **exit rescue mode***.

-8. Any time a machine is on, you have the option to select it and **power off** that machine.
+- Any time a machine is on, you have the option to select it and **power off** that machine.

-9. You can **abort** any operation that's in progress.
+- You can **abort** any operation that's in progress.

-10. You also have the option to set tags, availability zone, or resource pool at various stages along the way.
+- You also have the option to set tags, availability zone, or resource pool at various stages along the way.

 Since these actions are not necessarily sequential, and the available actions change as the machine state changes, it's not very useful to make a state diagram or flowchart.
 Instead, consider the following tables.